mjiricka/firefox-bookmark-check/README.md

 Now I export them from time to time and compare the newly expored file with the former one with this simple script.
-The script finds all empty dirs in newer file and prints also which bookmarks were deleted (or lost) and which were added.
+The script finds all empty directories in newer file and prints also which bookmarks were deleted (or lost) and which were added.

 ## Usage